Tomorrow Girl in Bismarck: Chapter The First

 And the mighty Table of Justice, which had seemed like they didn’t really do anything but eat lunch on it, parted ways, and a small ship came out, and Julius Jericho started storming out of the room.

 “What?
 Wait.
 What’s going on?
-How did you know this ship was here?”
+How did you know this ship was here?” said Joss.

 Needless to say, the event had left Tomorrow Girl rather stunned and shocked, and unsure of exactly what to do with herself.
 Should she trust the villainous Julian Jericho?
 Or should she go and try to save the planet earth, which, checking briefly outside again, seemed to no longer exist.
 In the end, the decision was finally made, when 5 seconds later, the entire space station crashed and broke in half.
 So, she decided it was time.
 Nobly stepping into the egg-like-designed space ship, which was only built for one, she said, “Do what you were designed to do.”
 And silently the ship door closed, and an uncertain future lay out in front for her.

-the events of this story are true.
+The events of this story are true.
 It occurred in North Dakota in 2010.
 The names have been changed to protect the victims.
 Everything else has been told exactly as it happened.